What to Expect For Your First Jiu Jitsu Class | Explained

 Almost all of these (except no shoes on the mat) are considered cheap shots, and could earn you a bad reputation at the gym.

-Know What OSS is
+Know About OSS

-The phrase "OSS" will be commonly used throughout the gym before sessions, during training, and even after.
+The phrase 'OSS' will be commonly used throughout the gym before sessions, during training, and even after.

 It is essentially a phrase used to show verbal agreement, show respect and build morale.